Lyme Carditis Heart Block Progression Can Occur Within Hours

 Why is Lyme carditis dangerous?

-Lyme carditis is dangerous because the AV block can worsen rapidly and unpredictably.
+Lyme carditis is dangerous because AV block can worsen rapidly and unpredictably.
 Without recognition and monitoring, patients may develop severe bradycardia or complete heart block.

 What helps prevent unnecessary pacemaker placement?

 Recognizing Lyme disease as the cause of the conduction abnormality is critical.
-Appropriate antibiotic treatment can reverse the block and may avoid permanent device implantation.
+Appropriate antibiotic treatment can reverse the block and may help avoid permanent device implantation.

 Related Reading: